miriamkw/GluPredKit/README.md

 ## Testing
+(OLD!)
 To run the tests, write `python tests/test_all.py` in the terminal.

+To run the tests, write `pytest` in the terminal.

 ## Disclaimers and limitations